Finding the Best Places to Retire Since 2006!

 Reader Requested Short Review of Mountain Home, Arkansas

-Mountain Home has been growing, too, mushrooming by 35% in the last couple of decades.
 Fifty-eight percent of locals are age 45 or better, and the majority of all residents are conservative.
 Twenty percent of people here have at least a four year college degree.
-The crime rate meets the national average.
-The cost of living is 16% below the national average.
-Racial diversity is minimal.
+Racial diversity is minimal, and the crime rate meets the national average.
+Mountain home has maintained its population during the last decade.
+The cost of living is 20% below the national average.

-The median home price is $135,000 and will buy a brick ranch rambler with 1,500 square feet, three bedrooms, two baths, a two car garage and a large yard with mature trees.
-Many older homes were built without much adherence to codes, so it is important to have a good Realtor when planning to buy property.
+The median home price is $140,000 and will buy a brick ranch rambler with 1,500 square feet, three bedrooms, two baths, a two car garage and a large yard with mature trees.
+Many older homes were built without much adherence to codes, so it is important to have a good Realtor when looking at homes.

 The non-profit Area Agency on Aging of Northwest Arkansas manages a dozen apartment complexes for people age 62 or better with low to moderate incomes.
 Willowbrook is the complex that they manage in Mountain Home.

-Both Lake Norfork (550 miles of shoreline), 15 minutes east of Mountain Home, and Bull Shoals Lake (1,000 miles of shoreline), 20 minutes to the west, are clean and blue and attract tourists and residents alike.
-Each boasts a resort atmosphere, and fishermen and others are on the lakes year-round because the water temperature is always 45 degrees or above.
-Lake Norfork is particularly clear and deep, attracting SCUBA divers from around the region.
-This area has been recognized as one of the top fishing spots in the country, and trout, bass, stripers, crappie, bream, walleye and catfish are in abundance.
+Both Lake Norfork (550 miles of shoreline), 15 minutes east of Mountain Home, and Bull Shoals Lake (1,000 miles of shoreline), 20 minutes to the west, are clean and blue.
+This area has been recognized as one of the top fishing spots in the country, with trout, bass, stripers, crappie, bream, walleye and catfish in abundance.
+The lakes are also popular with SCUBA divers because the water is always 45 degrees or above.
+On summer weekends, the water takes on a party atmosphere.

 Several full service marinas offer a wide range of recreation equipment and services, including boats rentals and sales, slip rentals and fishing guides.
 Some marinas have campgrounds and all have public boat launch ramps.
 Four nearby rivers, White River, Buffalo River, North Fork River and Crooked Creek, provide further fishing opportunities.